11 Robust Ways How to Repurpose Content Like a Pro

 Not so fast.

-One of the key components to a successful content marketing strategy is repurposing content.
+One of the key components of a successful content marketing strategy is repurposing content.

 To repurpose means that you take one piece of material and turn it into another while keeping the same message.